PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 alias which='alias | /usr/bin/which --tty-only --read-alias --show-dot --show-tilde'
 ```

 Note that some aliases are automatically created.
-The above is saying that if with run the `l.` command, for example, the shell is really running `ls -d .* --color=auto`.
+The above is saying that if we run the `l.` command, for example, the shell is really running `ls -d .* --color=auto`.

 ## A word of caution